-I-53 Curriculum and Methods of Multi-Grade Classrooms.
-Students will be placed in an off-campus multi-grade classroom where they will be able to use the spread of pupil ability for individualization and peer tutoring.
+W53 Curriculum and Methods of Multigrade Classrooms.
+Students will be placed in an off-campus multigrade classroom where they will be able to use the spread of pupil ability for individualization and peer tutoring.
 Special attention is given to management skills for both curriculum and scheduling in the class.
 The course includes lesson planning, tutoring, teaching, required readings, and a daily journal.
 The classroom teacher and principal will give daily supervision and conduct weekly seminars.
 Mr. Lucasse will lead a concluding seminar during the first week of second semester.
 Fee of approximately \$260.
 Prerequisite: permission of the coordinator.
+Offcampus.
 Mr. P. Lucasse.

-I-54 Effective Use of Small Group Strategies in Regular Classrooms.
+W54 Effective Use of Small Group Strategies in Regular Classrooms.
 Even though there are many ways to teach a class, traditionally teachers have either lectured or used some sort of individualized instruction.
-Students in this course will be introduced to a number of alternative teaching styles that are appropriate in small and large groups and will examine the theories on which they are based.
+Students in this course will be introduced to a number of alternative teacher styles that are appropriate in small and large groups and will examine the theories on which they are based.
 Special attention is given to competitive/cooperative and to homogeneous/heterogeneous groups and to developing guidelines for the implementation of the various group styles.
 Observing group teaching, preparing lesson plans, videotaping various styles in elementary and secondary classrooms.
 For education students, persons interested in church education, social work, etc. Prerequisite: sophomore standing.
-Mr. P. Lucasse and Mr. C. Mulder.
+Mr. P. Lucasse.